 A company operating only one type of operation at one location.

 A company with several production facilities at different locations.

 Raw Material Supplier

-A chemical supplier is any company that supplies auxiliaries, dyestuffs and other chemical products to the textiles and accessories industry.
-A chemical supplier may manufacture, formulate or re-brand chemical products.
+A company that supplies auxiliaries, dyestuffs and other chemical products to the textile and accessories industry.
+They produce chemicals by themselves, re-process chemicals or sell them as an external brand.